Dante XXI

-Dante XXI is the tenth studio album by Brazilian metal band Sepultura, released in 2006 through SPV Records.
+Dante XXI is the tenth studio album by Brazilian heavy metal band Sepultura, released in 2006 through SPV Records.
 It is a concept album based on Dante Alighieri's The Divine Comedy.
 This is the last album with Igor Cavalera on drums.

 Album information

 Dante XXI was originally titled "Dante 05", but it was changed when it became clear the album would not be released by the end of 2005.
 The first single from the album was "Convicted in Life".
 A video for the song was released in 2006, and it won the MTV VMB Best Editing in a Video Award that year.
 In January 2008, the band released a music video for the song "Ostia".
 The album artwork was done by Stephan Doitschinoff, whom the band commissioned to do 10 paintings based on the Divine Comedy.

 Covers of Judas Priest's "Screaming for Vengeance" and Sick of It All's "Scratch the Surface" were recorded as B-sides.
 "Screaming for Vengeance" was added as a Japanese bonus track, while "Scratch the Surface" is included on the SOIA tribute album Our Impact Will Be Felt.

 The Brazilian edition (Krako records), contains two bonus tracks: "Mindwar" (recorded live from Stanley Soares's mixing desk in Erfurt/Germany, on December 3, 2004, while on tour with Motorhead) and "False" (demo recorded at High Five Studio São Paulo, during pre production for Dante XXI in July, 2005).